Aberdeen Group: History

 In March 2017, Standard Life reached an agreement to merge with Aberdeen Asset Management, in an all-share merger, subject to shareholder approval.
 The merged company was named Standard Life Aberdeen.

 In May 2017, Standard Life acquired the loss-making AXA Portfolio Services for £31 million.
 This company housed AXA Elevate, the investment platform from Axa.
 At the time of acquisition the platform held £9.8 billion of client assets, boosting the total level of assets held on Standard Life platforms to £36.4 billion.

 In October 2017, it was reported that there had been withdrawals of $10 billion from Standard Life Aberdeen's mutual funds over the prior year.

-In February 2018, Standard Life Aberdeen initiated the sale of the Standard Life insurance business to Phoenix for £3.2 billion, marking a transition away from its insurance roots to asset management.
+In February 2018, Standard Life Aberdeen initiated the sale of the Standard Life insurance business to Phoenix Group for £3.2 billion, marking a transition away from its insurance roots to asset management.
+In April 2018, Aberdeen Standard Investments announced the acquisition of ETF Securities' US exchange-traded funds ('ETF') business in an effort to build a presence in the US ETF market.

 Sir Gerry Grimstone stepped down as chairman on 1 January 2019 and was succeeded by Sir Douglas Flint.

 Keith Skeoch stood down as chief executive and was succeeded by Stephen Bird in September 2020.

 In September 2020 it initiated the acquisition of a 60% interest in Tritax, one of Europe's leading logistics real estate fund managers.

-In April 2021, having sold the Standard Life Insurance business to Phoenix in 2018 and having sold the Standard Life name to Phoenix in 2021, the company rebranded as abrdn.
+In April 2021, having sold the Standard Life Insurance business to Phoenix Group in 2018 and having sold the Standard Life name to Phoenix Group in 2021, the company rebranded as abrdn.
 The new brand, pronounced "Aberdeen" and developed by the branding agency Wolff Olins, was criticised as difficult to pronounce.
 The change of name and the rebranding took place in July 2021.
 The name was received with widespread criticism and was the subject of online jokes.
 An online poll of investors described the rebrand as an "act of corporate insanity".